simistern/AR-workshop-torontojs-feb2020/README.md

 ## Steps to prepare for Workshop

-Step 1: Download Viromedia app to your phone, we need this for its TestBed feature which will help us iterate faster!
+1. Download Viromedia app to your phone, we need this for its TestBed feature which will help us iterate faster!
-Step 2: globally install ngrok with npm or yarn
+2. globally install ngrok with npm or yarn
-Step 3: globally install react-viro-cli with npm or yarn Step 4: In your  react-viro init **[MyJSWorkshop]** Step 5: Run the app:  npm start step 6: Ngrok should give you a forwarding address at https://[myurl].ngrok.io step 7: Find the **testbed** on the ViroMedia app and enter that address in.
+3. globally install react-viro-cli with npm or yarn
+4. In your  react-viro init **[MyJSWorkshop]**
+5. Run the app:  npm start
+6. Ngrok should give you a forwarding address at https://[myurl].ngrok.io
+7. Find the **testbed** on the ViroMedia app and enter that address in.
 If all goes well, your app should render!